bluedevel/MinecraftD/README.md

 ## The solution
 This toolset works by forking the server executable and providing a FIFO to write to stdin.
 Stdout is written to a regular file.<br>
 Also provided is a CLI script which tails the output file and redirects its stdin to the FIFO (linewise).
-In that way, you can safely CTRL+C out of the CLI without killing your server and won't have to worry about how to get out of exit your screen process correctly.
+In that way, you can safely CTRL+C out of the CLI without killing your server and won't have to worry about how to exit your screen process properly.